ronmarasigan/LavaLust/README.md

     <img width="200" height="280" src="https://raw.githubusercontent.com/ronmarasigan/LavaLust-Docs/master/assets/images/logo1.png">
 </p>
     LavaLust is a lightweight Web Framework - (using MVC pattern) - for people who are developing web sites using PHP.
 It helps you write code easily using Object-Oriented Approach.
 It also provides set of libraries for commonly needed tasks, as well as a helper functions to minimize the amount of time coding.

-    LavaLust is somehow similar to CodeIgniter 3 structure and call to commonly used functions but way different when it comes to class construction.
-This is very simple and ultimately light.
-The main purpose of this is to teach the basics of OOP and how it will work with MVC.
-You will see in the documentation the similarities I am pertaining to.

 ## LavaLust Version 3